KonradIT/goprowifihack/HERO4/Livestreaming.md

 **NOTE**: This works in the HERO4 Silver and Black, for HERO4 Session you might want to read [HERO4-Session.md](https://github.com/KonradIT/goprowifihack/blob/master/HERO4/HERO4-Session.md) on how to wake it up and enter streaming mode.

-Since working with UDP protocols and system calls, I recommend using @SonOf8Bits' easy to use GoPro HERO4 Streaming client written in Python: https://github.com/Sonof8Bits/GoProStreaming
+Since working with UDP protocols and system calls, I recommend using GoProStream tool, which is a easy to use GoPro Streaming client written in Python: https://github.com/KonradIT/GoProStream

 ###Advanced streaming parameters